banner-desktop banner-mobile

 Boarding the Aircraft

 Your assistance provider will help you to board the aircraft.
-Depending on the type of assistance requested by you, and the type of aircraft you are going to travel on, special equipment may be used to help you board.
-On smaller aircraft stair-climbing chairs are used to help passengers who cannot independently climb the steps of the aircraft.
+On smaller aircraft, stair-climbing chairs or large ramps are used to help passengers who cannot independently climb the steps of the aircraft.
 Ambi-lift vehicles are used to help passengers to board larger aircraft.

 Wheelchairs & Mobility Equipment